jovermier/nhost-vite/README.md

-# GraphQL Code Generator Example with React and Apollo Client
+# Nhost Dev Container Example with React

 Todo app to show how to use: